 Step 7: Ask for your value in the sale

-One of the biggest things I see with female entrepreneurs is this ability to either not ask for the sale (out of fear of rejection) or completely undervalue their product or service.
-N
+One of the biggest things I see with female entrepreneurs is this ability to either not ask for the sale.
+Generally this is out of fear of rejection or completely undervaluing their product or service.

 Home truth – if you aren’t asking for sales, your business is a hobby, and potentially a missed opportunity